 Delphi Energy is a Calgary-based company that explores, develops and produces oil and natural gas in Western Canada.
 The Company is managed by a proven technical team.
 Delphi trades on the Toronto Stock Exchange under the symbol DEE.

-Non-GAAP Measures.
-The MD&A contains the terms “funds from operations”, “funds from operations per share”, “net debt” and “netbacks” which are not recognized measures under Canadian generally accepted accounting principles.
+Non-IFRS Measures.
+The release contains the terms “funds from operations”, “funds from operations per share”, “net debt”, “operating netbacks” “cash netbacks” and “netbacks” which are not recognized measures under IFRS.
 The Company uses these measures to help evaluate its performance.
-Management considers netbacks an important measure as it demonstrates its profitability relative to current commodity prices.
-Management uses funds from operations to analyze performance and considers it a key measure as it demonstrates the Company”s ability to generate the cash necessary to fund future capital investments and to repay debt.
-Funds from operations is a non-GAAP measure and has been defined by the Company as net earnings plus the addback of non-cash items (depletion, depreciation and accretion, stock-based compensation, future income taxes and unrealized gain/(loss) on risk management activities) and excludes the change in non-cash working capital related to operating activities and expenditures on asset retirement obligations and reclamation.
+Management considers netbacks an important measure as it demonstrates its profitability relative to current commodity prices and costs of production.
+Management uses funds from operations to analyze performance and considers it a key measure as it demonstrates the Company’s ability to generate the cash necessary to fund future capital investments and to repay debt.
+Funds from operations is a non-IFRS measure and has been defined by the Company as cash flow from operating activities before accretion on long term and subordinated debt, decommissioning expenditures and changes in non-cash working capital from operating activities.
 The Company also presents funds from operations per share whereby amounts per share are calculated using weighted average shares outstanding consistent with the calculation of earnings per share.
-Delphi”s determination of funds from operations may not be comparable to that reported by other companies nor should it be viewed as an alternative to cash flow from operating activities, net earnings or other measures of financial performance calculated in accordance with Canadian GAAP.
-The Company has defined net debt as the sum of long term debt plus working capital excluding the current portion of future income taxes and risk management asset/liability.
+Delphi’s determination of funds from operations may not be comparable to that reported by other companies nor should it be viewed as an alternative to cash flow from operating activities, net earnings or other measures of financial performance calculated in accordance with IFRS.
+The Company has defined net debt as the sum of long term debt and subordinated debt plus/minus working capital excluding the current portion of the fair value of financial instruments.
 Net debt is used by management to monitor remaining availability under its credit facilities.
 Operating netbacks have been defined as revenue less royalties, transportation and operating costs.
-Cash flow netbacks have been defined as operating netbacks less interest and general and administrative costs.
+Cash netbacks have been defined as operating netbacks less interest and general and administrative costs.
 Netbacks are generally discussed and presented on a per boe basis.

-For the calculation of finding and development cost and recycle ratio, refer to the Company”s press release of crude oil and natural gas reserves information dated February 29, 2012.
+For the calculation of finding, development and acquisition costs, recycle ratio and net asset value per share, refer to the Company’s press release of crude oil and natural gas reserves information dated February 12, 2014.